cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 The `appliesTo` construct specifies an action's applicability.
 It is a record of three keys: `principal`, `resource` , and `context`  that the action applies to.
 Without the `appliesTo` construct in your schema, the actions do not apply to any principals, resources, or contexts.
 If the `appliesTo` construct is used, the `principal` and `resource` keys are required and must be an entity type or a non-empty list of entity types.
 The `context` value is optional, but must be a record.
 Its absence defaults to an empty record.

+You can annotate an action declaration by prepending annotations like `@doc("view document") action ViewDocument ...`.

 ## Common types {#schema-commonTypes}

 Like in the JSON schema format, Cedar schema syntax allows for declarations of common types so that entity type declarations can use them to avoid error-prone duplication.
 The syntax of common type declarations is similar to defining type aliases in most programming languages: `type <Id> = <Type>` .
 The `Type` is a schema type, including common types and types containing them.
 So, there is a chance there could be cycles in common type declarations: for instance, `type A = Set<B>; type B = {"a" : A};`.
 In these cases, the Cedar schema parser will report an error.

+You can annotate a common type declaration by prepending annotations like `@doc("B is a record") type B = {"a" : A};`.

 ## Type name disambiguation {#schema-typeDisambiguation}